 George R. R. Martin will be presented with the Burke Medal by the Hist on August 27th.

 On Tuesday, August 27th, the Hist is delighted to welcome world-renowned author George R.R.
 Martin, to speak to the Society and receive the prestigious Burke Medal for Outstanding Contribution to Discourse through the Arts.
-The event will take the format of a presentation and speech, followed by a Q&A with the audience.
+The event will take the format of a presentation and speech, followed by a Q&A

 Martin is best known for writing the “A Song of Ice and Fire” series which has sold over 90 million copies worldwide and has been translated into 47 languages.
 The fourth and fifth volumes reached the top of The New York Times Best Seller lists upon their releases and serve as the source material for the hit HBO show “Game of Thrones”.
 In 2011, Martin, was named as one of TIME magazine's 100 Most Influential People.